-Agistri – Athens (Piraeus)
+Agistri Skala - Athens (Piraeus)

 Ferries to Athens

-Agistri – Athens (Piraeus)
+Agistri Skala - Athens (Piraeus)

 Ferries to Athens

-Saronic Ferries provide 2 sailings daily, 12 sailings weekly.
-Aegean Flying Dolphins provide 4 sailings daily, 28 sailings weekly.
+Saronic Ferries provide 2 sailings daily, 10 sailings weekly.
+Aegean Flying Dolphins provide 3 sailings daily, 8 sailings weekly.
 Please keep in mind that ferry timetables often increase during the high season.

-Yes, you can travel as a foot passenger on the Agistri Athens (Piraeus) ferry with Saronic Ferries & Aegean Flying Dolphins.
+Yes, you can travel as a foot passenger on the Agistri Skala Athens (Piraeus) ferry with Saronic Ferries & Aegean Flying Dolphins.

 Passengers travelling with Saronic Ferries can take a maximum of 40 kg of luggage per person at no additional cost.
 Passengers travelling with Aegean Flying Dolphins can bring up to 20kg per person.
 Please do not exceed this allowance otherwise you risk being charged a fee.